Dear men, you are allowed to have empathy for people.

 I remember years ago, I had just been recently bereaved and a course mate was trying to express condolence about my loss.
 Do you know what he did?
 As the words came out of his mouth, “I am sorry for your loss”, he began to laugh.
 He stopped laughing and had a big grin on his face.
 I was lost!
 Sincerely, at that moment I couldn’t tell if he was actually sorry or happy.
 I honestly couldn’t tell.
 This right here is the cause of so many misunderstandings.
 People say or do things but claim to mean something else and they expect others to understand them, even when they have failed to express themselves properly.

 Although, studies have shown that women are more empathetic than men it doesn’t mean men are incapable of empathy.
 I know sometimes you don’t necessarily have the right words to truly express how you feel.
 It is also very possible that the muscles in your face might not always convey your emotions and how you truly feel.
 You can begin to change that and work on it.
-It is also very possible that your texturised voice might not reveal your sincerity after a fight with your partner but you can change that too.
+It is also very possible that your texturised voice might not reveal your sincerity after a fight with your partner but you

 Examine yourself and get other people’s assessment of you on the subject matter.